BRACKET: Vote for your favorite obscure Lindy Ruff-era Sabres

 BUFFALO, N.Y.
 (WIVB) — Now’s your chance to reminisce about the days of old when the Sabres were going “Cup Crazy.”

-In the spirit of March Madness, and remembering happier times in Sabres history, we’ve made a bracket where you can vote for you favorite obscure Lindy Ruff-era Sabres player.
+In the spirit of March Madness, and remembering happier times in Sabres history, we’ve made a bracket where you can vote for your favorite obscure Lindy Ruff-era Sabres player.

 “Favorite” can mean whatever you want.
 It could be a player who came up big in the playoffs.
 It could be a name that makes you go, “Wow, I remember that guy!”
 Or it could be a little-used player that you loved for no reason at all.